Retropex/bc-guide/page/migrationumbrel.md

 <img src="migration/4-migration.png" width="50%" height="50%" />

-5. Type this command to erase the all Bitcoin Knots data:
+5. Type these two commands to move the Blockchain from Bitcoin Core to Knots:

 ```bash
 cd umbrel/app-data/